kennygrant/bestiary/scope.md

   s = "hello world"
 ```

-## Switch fallthrough
+## Switch fall through

 Case statements inside a switch in go **do not fall through by default**, so break is not required.
 You can use the fallthrough keyword to do so if you require.
+This should be used sparingly and carefully annotated because of the difference with C - programmers not familiar with Go may be tripped up by it so use this sparingly if at all.

 ```go
 switch(i) {